 How are sexually transmitted infections treated?

 The treatment that you will be offered depends on what STI is found.
-For example, a short course of antibiotics can usually clear away chlamydia, gonorrhoea, syphilis, and trichomonas.
+For example, a short course of antibiotic medicine can usually clear away chlamydia, gonorrhoea, syphilis, and trichomonas.
 A cream or lotion can clear pubic lice and scabies.
 Topical treatments can usually clear most anogenital warts.
 Treatments for genital herpes, hepatitis B, hepatitis C, and HIV are more involved and complex.
 You will be given advice about what treatment options you have and given time to ask questions.
 Also, the separate leaflets, listed above, for all of these conditions give details about treatment options.

 If you are prescribed antibiotics then it is important to finish the full course of tablets, or else the infection may not be fully cleared.
 If you develop side-effects then seek advice from the GUM clinic or from your GP as to what to do.
 Do not simply stop taking the medication.
 For some infections you will be asked to return after a course of treatment to check that the infection has gone.

 Do not have sex again until the time advised by the clinic.
-Depending on the infection, this may be for a certain length of time after treatment is finished or it may be until you are given the 'all clear' from a repeat test.
+Depending on the infection, this may be for a certain length of time after treatment is finished or it may be until you are given the 'all clear' from a repeated test.
 The aim is to prevent you from passing on the infection to others.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.

 |Original Author: Dr Rachel Hoad-Robson||Current Version: Dr Laurence Knott||Peer Reviewer: Dr John Cox|